-Depletion of certain natural gas wells.
-Percentage depletion is allowed for regulated natural gas and for natural gas sold under a fixed contract or produced from geopressured brine, regardless of whether you qualify for the smallproducer exemption.
+Percentage depletion is allowed for natural gas sold under a fixed contract or produced from geopressured brine, regardless of whether you qualify for the small-producer exemption.

 Fixed contract.
-Income from natural gas sold under a fixed contract qualifies for percentage depletion at 22%.
+Income from natural gas sold under a fixed contract qualifies for percentage depletion at a rate of 22%.

 Natural gas sold under a fixed contract is domestic gas sold by the producer under a contract in effect on February 1, 1975, and at all times thereafter before the sale.
 The price must not be adjusted to reflect the increase in the liability of the seller for tax because of the change in the law regarding percentage depletion for gas.
 Price increases after February 1, 1975, are presumed to take the liability into account unless the taxpayer can demonstrate to the contrary by clear and convincing evidence.

 Natural gas from geopressured brine.

 Qualified natural gas from geopressured brine is eligible for percentage depletion at the rate of 10% if it is produced from a well you began to drill after September 1978 and before 1984.